-- 54. The non-financial intermediary part of the project procurement will be conducted in accordance with the 'World Bank Procurement Regulations for Borrowers under Investment Project Financing,' dated November 2020, hereafter referred to as 'Procurement Regulations'.
+- 55. The non-financial intermediary part of the proposed project procurement will be conducted in accordance with the 'World Bank Procurement Regulations for Borrowers under Investment Project Financing,' dated November 2020, hereafter referred to as 'Procurement Regulations'.
 The project will be subject to the World Bank's Anticorruption Guidelines, dated July 1, 2016, and beneficiary disclosure requirements.
-The project will use the Systematic Tracking of Exchanges in Procurement (STEP), a planning and tracking system that will provide data on procurement activities, establish benchmarks, monitor delays, and measure procurement performance.
+The proposed project will use the Systematic Tracking of Exchanges in Procurement (STEP), a planning and tracking system that will provide data on procurement activities, establish benchmarks, monitor delays, and measure procurement performance.
 Procurement will be conducted by the RAB-SPIU procurement team. - As per the requirement of the Procurement Regulations, a Project Procurement Strategy for Development (PPSD) has been prepared.
 It sets out the selection methods to be followed by the client during project implementation in the procurement of goods, works, and non-consulting and consulting services financed by the World Bank.
-The associated Procurement Plan will be updated at least annually or as required to reflect the actual project implementation needs and improvements in institutional capacity. - 56.
-In the event RAB delegates some procurement responsibilities to the community, Procurement Regulations paragraph 6.52 and Annex XII Selection Methods paragraph 6.9 and 6.10 on Community Driven Development (CDD) will apply.
+The associated Procurement Plan will be updated at least annually or as required to reflect the actual project implementation needs and improvements in institutional capacity.

+- 57. In the event RAB delegates some procurement responsibilities to the community, Procurement Regulations paragraph 6.52 and Annex XII Selection Methods paragraph 6.9 and 6.10 on Community Driven Development (CDD) will apply.
 The communities will be hired to conduct small and scattered works.
 The Community procurement is coordinated, and reports consolidated by RAB.
-The fiduciary assurance of community procurement shall come from citizen engagement, disclosure at community level and social audit.

-- Project procurement risks have been assessed and the following risks identified: (i) Gap in domestic production of construction materials and irrigation equipment relative to the demandgenerated by Rwanda's construction sector can delay the completion of works and award high cost contracts; (ii) Environmental risk: the risk associated with the external forces from the surroundings or environment, these are uncontrollable events (Example: Floods); (iii) Financial risk: bankruptcy and currency exposure.
+The fiduciary assurance of community procurement shall come from citizen engagement, disclosure at community level and social audit. - 58.
+Related criteria shall be used for all international competitive procurements to ensure sustainable procurement (Environmental, Social, Economic and Climate Change (Paris Alignment)) are taken into consideration in the procurement processes. - 59.
+Project procurement risks have been assessed and the following risks identified: (i) Gap in domestic production of construction materials and irrigation equipment relative to the demand generated by Rwanda's construction sector can delay the completion of works and award high cost contracts; (ii) Environmental risk: the risk associated with the external forces from the surroundings or environment, these are uncontrollable events (Example: Floods); (iii) Financial risk: bankruptcy and currency exposure.
 Recommended mitigation measures are: (a) Quantify and indicate the total estimated quantities of materials that will be needed so that the successful bidders order materials/equipment early on at once rather than making frequent purchases.
 Starting the procurement process early to allow contractors ample time to know where to get the required construction materials and equipment, using an international market approach and encouraging contractors to employ local labor with necessary skills will ultimately reduce reliance on expensive foreign experts; (b) Promotion of high technology in land protection and intensive/extensive work during the dry season rather than rainy season; (c) Deep analysis of bidders' financial capability and introducing a risk transfer (insuring against risk) mechanism.
 The project will continue to finance investments and agricultural inputs to support improved productivity.
-The procurement activities in general are considered relatively low risk. - 58.
+The procurement activities in general are considered relatively low risk. - 60.
 Currently RAB is implementing the SAIP I and CDAT Projects.
-The SPIU has three full-time qualified procurement specialists, and they have technical capacities to manage SAIP-II project procurement, in addition to their current workload. - 59.
-Based on risks and gaps identified, the project procurement risk is rated "Moderate".
+The SPIU has three (3) full-time qualified procurement specialists, and they have technical capacities to manage SAIP-II project procurement, in addition to their current workload. - Based on risks and gaps identified, the project procurement risk is rated "Moderate".
 With implementation of the above recommended mitigation measures the risk can be revised to "Low" during project implementation.
 The Procurement Risk Assessment and Management System (PRAMS) for the Appraisal stage was done on July 02, 2023, and the procurement performance risk is rated "Moderate".